davidthorn/react-native/README.md

 # Build Release

-Simply run the following in a terminal:
+Simply run the following command in a terminal:

 ```bash
 cd android
 ./gradlew assembleRelease
 ```

-Before you go ahead and install the app to your phone, make sure that you uninstall any other version which you may have install already.
+Before you go ahead and install the app to your phone, make sure that you uninstall any other version which you may have installed already.

 ```bash
 ./gradlew uninstallDebug